allpix-squared/allpix-squared/src/modules/ElectricFieldReader/README.md

 The `depletion_depth` parameter can be used to control the thickness of the depleted region inside the sensor.
 This can be useful for devices such as HV-CMOS sensors, where the typical depletion depth but not necessarily the full depletion voltage are know.
 It should be noted that `depletion_voltage` and `depletion_depth` are mutually exclusive parameters and only one at a time can be specified.
+The alias `field_depth` can be used instead, as this parameter is the depth that the field will be created over.
+If the parameter is smaller than the field from an imported mesh, the field will be compressed in the z-direction.

 Furthermore the module can plot the electric field profile on an projection axis normal to the x,y or z-axis at a particular plane in the sensor.
-Additional plots comprise the individual field vector components as well as the field magnitude and can be enabled and controlled with the plotting parameter slisted below.
+Additional plots comprise the individual field vector components as well as the field magnitude and can be enabled and controlled with the plotting parameters listed below.

 ## Parameters
 - `model` : Type of the electric field model, either **linear**, **constant**, **parabolic**, **custom** or **mesh**.
 - `depletion_depth` : Thickness of the depleted region.
 Used for all electric fields.
 When using the depletion depth for the **linear** model, no depletion voltage can be specified.
+Defaults to the full sensor thickness.
+The alias `field_depth` can be used for improved readability when using the model **mesh** (as the depletion depth in an externally generated field may be smaller than the field depth).

 ### Parameters for models `linear` and `constant`
 - `bias_voltage` : Voltage over the whole sensor thickness.
 Used to calculate the electric field for the models **constant**